 }

-After the header and claims PASSporT objects have been constructed, their signature is generated normally per the guidance in [IETF RFC 8225] using the full form of PASSPorT.
+After the header and claims PASSporT objects have been constructed, their signature is generated normally per the guidance in [IETF RFC 8225] using the full form of PASSporT.

-According to [IETF RFC 8443], the credentials (i.e., certificate) used to create the signature must have authority over the namespace of the "rph" claim, and there is only one authority per claim.
-The DHS/CISA/ECD delegates signing authority for “rph” claims with the “ETS” and/or “WPS” namespace parameters.
-As indicated in clause 4.2, the NS/EP Service Provider can use the same credentials as that used to sign SHAKEN PASSPorTs, but is not required to do so.
+According to [IETF RFC 8443], the credentials (i.e., certificate) used to create the signature MUST have authority over the namespace of the "rph" claim, and there is only one authority per claim.
+The DHS/CISA/ECD delegates signing authority for “rph” claims with the “ets” and/or “wps” namespace parameters.
+As indicated in clause 4.2, the NS/EP Service Provider can use the same credentials as that used to sign “shaken” PASSporTs, but is not required to do so.

-If r-values are modified, added or dropped by intermediaries along the path, the intermediaries must generate a new "rph" header and sign the claim with their own authority.
+If r-values are modified, added or dropped by intermediaries along the path, the intermediaries MUST generate a new "rph" header and sign the claim with their own authority.

 The use of the compact form of PASSporT is not specified in [IETF RFC 8443].